-State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions Penalties Private Cause of Action Utah S.B.
+State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions/Notice to Regulator Penalties Private Cause of Action Utah S.B.
 69 Utah Code §§ 13-44-101, -102, -201, -202, -301 Personal information of Utah residents.
 Any person who owns or licenses computerized data that includes personal information concerning a Utah resident.
 Written, electronic or telephonic notice must be provided to victims of a security breach, within the most expedient time possible and without unreasonable delay unless disclosure impedes law enforcement investigation.
 Notice of the security breach may also be provided via publication in a newspaper of general circulation.
 Statute not applicable if the personal data that was lost, stolen, or accessed by an unauthorized individual is encrypted or protected by another method that renders the data unreadable or unusable.
 Entities regulated by state or federal law that maintain procedures for addressing security breaches pursuant to those laws are exempt.
 All entities that conduct business in the state are required to maintain reasonable data protection measures.
 Fine no greater than \$2,500 per violation or series of violations concerning a specific consumer, and no greater than \$100,000 in the aggregate for related violations concerning more than one consumer.
 No. Enforcement by Attorney General only.
 Vermont SB 284 Vermont.
 Stat., tit.
-9 §§2430-2445 Personal information of Vermont residents.
+9 §\$2430-2445 Amended by H.B.
+254, effective May 8, 2012 H.513 effective May 13, 2013 Personal identifiable information of Vermont residents.
 Person's first name or initial and last name combined with: SSN; driver's license or state ID #; acct #, credit or debit card #, combined with any required info that allows access to account; or any other financial info.
 Also includes acct #s on their own and passwords, pin #s on their own.
 Does not include publicly available information that is lawfully made available to the general public from federal, state, or local government records State agency, university, corporation, LLC, financial institution, retail operator or other retail entity that handles, collects disseminates or otherwise deals with nonpublic personal information.
 Notice only required if misuse is not reasonably possible and provides notice that misuse is not possible.
 Allows telephonic notice of breach.
 Substitute notice allowed when cost of providing notice would exceed \$50,000 or affected class of individuals to be notified exceeds 5,000.
 If more than 1,000 persons must be notified at one time, CRA must also be notified.
 Excludes info redacted or not protected by another method that renders the data unreadable or unusable.
 Financial institutions subject to certain federal interagency guidance regarding consumer information are exempt.
-H.B.
-474 and S.B.
-149:: Propose to repeal the sunset of the exemption for law enforcement agencies from the security breach notice act Proposed Legislation H.B.
-722: Proposed revisions to notification laws.
+Notice required from Vermont-regulated financial institutions.
+Notice to consumers not later than 45 days after discovery of breach and notification to AG within 14 business days of discovery of breach or notification to consumers, whichever is sooner.
+For Vermont-regulated financial institutions: Notice must be made to Vermont's Department of Financial Regulation.
 Up to \$10,000 per violation.
-Attorney General and State Attorney have enforcement power, Individuals have a right to seek an injunction.
+Attorney General and State Attorney have enforcement power; Individuals have a right to seek an injunction.